oyvind-ege/tic-tac-toe-rust/README.md

 <img width="603" alt="Screenshot 2025-06-06 at 10 53 11" src="https://github.com/user-attachments/assets/76c5007f-447d-4c82-8046-445bec9c8322" />

 >[!NOTE]
 >This project is almost exclusively written by me, and not by AI.
 > I have used Claude Sonnet 4 via [Aider](https://aider.chat/) for advice and feedback during development, and it sometimes made commits which I think I have largely reverted.
-> Overall, I am skeptical of AI.
-It confidently halucinates, and suggests code which does not work.
-But for simple tasks like removing irrelevant tests at scale, it is great.

 ## Features (and those missing)